VanderschuerenMaximilian/Jaron-Maximilian/README.md

 # Jaron-Maximilian
 Project Advanced Full Stack Developement.

+Make sure to have the node version that is shown in the .nvmrc file or higher (https://nodejs.org)

+This project makes use of a docker compose file.
+For this you will need Docker Desktop on your computer (https://www.docker.com/products/docker-desktop/).

+To access the data this project you will need MongoDBCompass (https://www.mongodb.com/try/download/compass).

 Link to a video example: https://youtu.be/1ec2LDcLbk4

 ## Statup Command (for the whole project)